-The Project would utilize a level portion of the Project Site immediately adjacent to the existing paved access driveway.
-This will avoid the need to disturb natural vegetation or grade large amounts of earth to construct a driveway and other improvements on the northern or southern portions of the Project Site.
-The direct development and the onsite fuel modification plan avoid H2 Habitat per the recommended ERB remapping.

-While approximately 0.55 acres of H2 Habitat to the east would be affected by off-site brush clearance, the entirety of the Project Site is less than 200 feet from this H2 Habitat; therefore, such development is unavoidable and would be mitigated through on-site restoration and/or payment of an in-lieu fee.
+The Project would utilize a level portion of the Project Site immediately adjacent to the existing paved access driveway, which will avoid the need to disturb natural vegetation or grade large amounts of earth to construct a driveway and other improvements on the northern or southern portions of the Project Site.
+The direct development is confined to H3 Habitat, and the on-site fuel modification plan avoids H1 Habitat per the recommended ERB remapping of biological resources.
+While approximately 0.34 acres of H2 Habitat to the north and south of the single-family residence would be affected by fuel modification, the entirety of the Project Site is less than 200 feet from this H2 Habitat.
+Therefore, this development is unavoidable and would be mitigated through on-site restoration and/or payment of an in-lieu fee.